RohitGadhave/angular-image-crop/README.md

 # angular-select-image-crop-preview
-Angular Upload Image, Preview &amp; Crop
+Angular Upload Image, Preview &amp; Crop using Angular material
 ### using ngx-image-cropper

 Install the dependencies